 Whose International Relations?: How are international affairs experienced by countries outside of “the West” and who are not great powers?
 In a world where there are many competing narratives on the same events including the Cold War, the War on Terror and economic development, this course provides students with analytical tools for examining international politics from the viewpoint of countries on the “periphery” and considers what political science has to gain from unconventional perspectives.
 Upper division undergraduate/ graduate seminar.

 Asia-Pacific Security: This course examines how the Asia-Pacific has emerged as a region of critical importance to international security.
 Students will engage with theoretical, historical and policy approaches for assessing the prospects of conflict and cooperation in the contemporary Asia-Pacific region.
-Specific topics covered will include: nuclear proliferation on the Korean peninsula, the legacy of Japan’s unresolved WWII past, China’s maritime ambitions and the recent US pivot to Asia.
+Specific topics covered will include: nuclear proliferation on the Korean peninsula, the legacy of Japan’s unresolved WWII past and China’s maritime ambitions.
 Undergraduate lecture.

 International Institutions: Past, Present and Future: International institutions promise to promote world peace, economic prosperity and social progress, but do they work?
 In this course students will examine the origins of contemporary international organizations (including the UN, IMF, World Bank, ASEAN, NATO and AU), changing global circumstances and evolving transnational threats that undermine their effectiveness and prospects for reform.
 Students will develop a foundation for understanding the far-reaching implications and immense challenges of global governance.
 Undergraduate lecture.